Minimum Thickness of Shell at Bottom Solution

 Minimum Thickness of Shell at Bottom Formula

-Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency))+Corrosion Allowance
+Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency for Shell))+Corrosion Allowance

 tminimum = ((phydrostatic*D)/(2*f*J))+c